TheoKantas/Coursera_Capstone/README.md

 # Coursera_Capstone
-The project aims to use historical data to explore car accidents and a built a model than can predict its future probability aof an accident to happen
+The project aims to use historical data to explore car accidents and a built a model than can predict its future probability of an accident to happen